SeePerSea: Multi-modal Perception Dataset of In-water Objects for Autonomous Surface Vehicles: Discussion

 Maritime environments often feature \textbf{sparse} point clouds due to objects located at long distances and unstable measurements affected by the motions of both ego and target vehicles, as noted by \cite{jeong-iros2021}.
 Current detection methods struggle to learn features from such minimal data, particularly for buoys and small objects.
 This highlights the need for models capable of accurately detecting and classifying objects even under sparse conditions.
 For example, as shown in \fig{fig:sparse-point-cloud}, even a single LiDAR-detected point representing an object such as a buoy could lead to a collision if ignored.
 This differs from other domains where they often use thresholds for a minimum number of points.

 \textbf{Generalizability} remains another significant open challenge.
 For instance, LiDAR-based deep learning models (and many real-time image-based deep learning models) use anchors, which represent the predefined dimensions of bounding boxes, to enhance the accuracy and efficiency of object predictions.
 However, as shown by the range of the length (\SI{0.1}{\meter} - \SI{123.5}{\meter}), width (\SI{0.1}{\meter} - \SI{81.1}{\meter}), and height (\SI{0.1}{\meter} - \SI{35.7}{\meter}) of the LiDAR annotations, object sizes in the maritime domain vary greatly -- from small fishing boats to large commercial ships -- all defined as ``ships'' under international maritime traffic rules~\cite{colreg}.
-Therefore, if hyperparameters, such as anchor dimensions, are not carefully chosen they may degrade the performance of detection benchmarks.
+Therefore, if one does not carefully choose hyperparameter values, such as anchor dimensions, it may degrade the performance of detection benchmarks.
 Furthermore, all the point cloud detection benchmarks we utilized in our study relied on preset point cloud ranges.
 However, we observed cases where detected point clouds lay beyond the sensor's nominal range (e.g., exceeding \SI{120}{\meter}), particularly in open sea conditions.
-Aligned with maritime navigation principles -- to focus on early detection and take large actions in ample time -- predefined ranges and sizes must be thoughtfully selected.
-These parameters strictly constrain current learning-based methods, underscoring the need for models, such as anchor-free approaches, that can adapt to varying detection ranges and object dimensions.
+Aligned with maritime navigation principles on focusing on early detection and taking large actions in ample time, one must thoughtfully select predefined ranges and sizes.
+These parameters strictly constrain current learning-based methods, underscoring the need for models, such as anchor-free approaches, which can adapt to varying detection ranges and object dimensions.

+Another challenge for generalization is \textbf{class imbalance}, as noted in Section~\ref{sec:dataset-composition}.
+This imbalance naturally reflects real-world coastal navigation environments.
+To mitigate its effects during model development, we recommend incorporating class-aware strategies such as targeted data augmentation (e.g., oversampling of rare object classes, copy-paste methods, or simulation-based generation) and loss reweighting approaches (e.g., focal loss or class-balanced loss functions).
+These methods can enhance detection performance on minority classes without compromising the dataset’s representativeness.
+Furthermore, although the current version represents an initial contribution to the community, there are strategies to address the limited number of samples collected under \textbf{low-light conditions}.
+It is possible to supplement the dataset with style-transfer methods or domain adaptation techniques to simulate nighttime environments and improve model robustness across varying illumination scenarios.